algorandfoundation/docs/docs/reference/teal/specification.md

 In Stateful Smart Contracts, state may be stored in Global or Local state.
 The Global state is limited to 64 key/value pairs with a combined size of 128 bytes.
 The Local state is limited to 16 key/value pairs with a combined size of 128 bytes for each acccount that is opted into the application.

-Access to these fields in a Stateful Smart Contract is achieved through the (State Access)[#state-access] opcodes.
+Access to these fields in a Stateful Smart Contract is achieved through the [State Access](#state-access) opcodes.

 ## Execution Environment